adsl14/character-parameters-editor/README.md

 <img src="images/panel_disabled.jpg" alt="panel disabled image" width="50%">

-To enable it, you need to open the file operate_resident_param.pak from the st_pack_battle_others_pt_ps3 afs.
+To enable it, you need to open the file _operate_resident_param.pak_ from the _st_pack_battle_others_pt_ps3_ afs file.
 Doing that, the main panel will be enabled, a portrait of the character selected will be show, and the transformation panel too.

 <img src="images/main_image.jpg" alt="main image" width="50%">